-Lipstick Under My Burkha is a hilarious movie that explores the daily lives of women in India.
+_Lipstick Under My Burkha_ is a hilarious movie that explores women’s daily lives in India.
 It’s also a heartbreaking movie that explores the daily lives of women in India.
-It’s a movie that has to be hilarious because if it wasn’t, it would just be heartbreaking, and it’s important that this story end with some hope.
+It’s a movie that has to be hilarious because if it weren’t, it would just be heartbreaking, and it’s important that this story ends with some hope.

-Each of these stories are only loosely interwoven but all them have familiar beats and endings.
-Ultimately these are four women who simply want to be free to live their lives the way they want to and not the way their male dominated society wants them to.
-Each story is funny, affirming, heart warming, and heart breaking in they own ways, and as a whole they offer an intriguing glance into the life of women in India, and about the tiny victories they celebrate among the daily and ongoing oppression that they suffer.
+Each of these stories is only loosely interwoven, but all of them have familiar beats and endings.
+Ultimately these are four women who simply want to be free to live their lives the way they want to and not how their male-dominated society wants them to.
+Each story is funny, affirming, heartwarming, and heartbreaking in its own way.
+As a whole, they offer an intriguing glance into the life of women in India and about the tiny victories they celebrate among the daily and ongoing oppression that they suffer.

 Like this?
 Please consider supporting us via Patreon or Ko-Fi!

 You must be logged in to post a comment.